idslme/in-silico-transformation/README.md

 Generates **reaction templates** from sanitized atom-mapped reactions.
 These templates capture the core chemical transformation pattern of reactions and are used in in-silico transformation modeling.

 ---
+### 6. `substructure_generation.py`

+Identifies and extracts **SMARTS substructures** of transformation sites:
+- Detects atoms altered during the reaction
+- Includes neighboring atoms for context
+- Requires atom-mapped reactions as input

+---

+### 7. `biotransformation.py`

+Simulates **in-silico biotransformations** of a query compound (input as SMILES):
+- Matches reactive substructures using SMARTS
+- Applies corresponding transformation templates
+- Computes **ADME-Tox** properties for each transformation product

+---